wp-plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 The comments form will never validate due to no supplied reCAPTCHA code.

 == Changelog ==
+= 4.2.5 =
+* Fixed bug that caused a PHP notice to be generated when 'Confirm Email Message' option is switched off.
+Thanks to MarrsAttax
 = 4.2.4 =
 * The requirement for users to confirm their email address is now optional.
   When turned off users only need to enter their email address once.